 This is a book about people in tough circumstances who find their way, who get a second… or third… or fourth chance, who in some cases feel like they are reinventing themselves.
 Education can play a powerful role in creating that second chance.

 At a time when public institutions are held in low regard and schools at all levels are under assault – for good reasons and bad – Back to School demonstrates what education can do, even though it was often earlier schooling that let people down.
 The stories in this book affirm the transformational potential of the college classroom, the occupational workshop, the tutoring center, the mentoring relationship.

 One of the defining characteristics of the United States is its promise of a second chance; this promise is central to our vision of ourselves and to our economic and civic dynamism.
 When we are at our best as a society, our citizens are not trapped by their histories.
 Sadly this possibility is shrinking, partly because of a damaged and unstable economy but more so because of our political response to the economy.
 There are better ways to respond and to foster the growth of a wider sweep of our population.
 I hope Back to Schoolpoints us in that direction.

-Praise for Back to School"Mike Rose shines a light on institutions that are teaching students, young and old, how to rebuild our economy and put America back to work."
+"Mike Rose shines a light on institutions that are teaching students, young and old, how to rebuild our economy and put America back to work."

 President Bill Clinton

 "Mike Rose gets it.
 We either close the monstrous gap between academic study and skilled trades, or we fall into it.
 Back to School is a second chance not just for those individuals who need one, but for civilized life as we know it."

 Mike Rowe, creator and executive producer of Discovery Channel’s Dirty Jobs.